-We got the chance to hear from two corporate controllers, on how they help their companies achieve their missions and how they address the challenges of financial operations.
-They explain what they look for when automating cumbersome processes and how they save time and money for their finance teams.
+We heard from two corporate controllers, on how they help their companies achieve their missions.
+They also covered how they address the challenges of financial operations.
+Both explain what they look for when automating cumbersome processes and how they save time and money for their finance teams.

 As the right-hand person to the CFO, the role of the controller is crucial.
 Their interpretation of financial data is what the rest of the organization relies on and they are the overseer of the organization’s financial health and is a key finance business partner to the company.